 If you live in University housing, contact the Residence Life office (O'Daniel North) to properly check out.
 If you have a meal plan, contact Food Services (UC lower level) to cancel your plan.
 If you owe money to the University, settle your account at the Cashier's window (OC lower level); an unpaid balance will prevent the release of your academic transcript.

-* Courses meeting less than a complete semester have different drop/refund/grading dates.
+* Courses meeting other than the standard length have different drop/refund/grading dates.
 Refer to the refund schedule or contact the Registrar's Office with questions; 812-464-1762 or 800-467-1965 (#3).
 Online schedule changes or withdrawals for special length courses can only be processed through the course's 100 percent credit period (but no later than the first week of the semester, whichever comes first).
 Thereafter, students must submit the appropriate form to the Registrar's Office for processing.

-Transactions must be completed by 4:30 p.m. on the final day of any registration, schedule revision, withdrawal, or refund period.
+Transactions must be completed by 4:30 p.m.
+(Central Time) on the final day of any registration, schedule revision, withdrawal, or refund period.